 What is Machine Translation?

 Machine translation (MT) is an automated translation process used by a computer application to translate a natural language text into another.
 Such as translation of English into Spanish.
 In the translation process, the meaning of the source text must be already stored in the destination i.e. target language.
-Sounds simple, but on the surface floor, it is far more complex.
+It sounds simple, but on the surface floor, it is far more complex.

 Into the Limelight